Quantum-Accelerators/quacc/README.md

 lpad = LaunchPad.auto_load()
 lpad.add_wf(wf)
 ```

+For additional details on how to convert a Jobflow job or flow to a Fireworks firework or workflow, refer to the [Jobflow documentation](https://materialsproject.github.io/jobflow/jobflow.managers.html#module-jobflow.managers.fireworks).

 ## Installation
 1. Make sure you have Python 3.7+ installed, preferable in a clean virtual (e.g. [Miniconda](https://docs.conda.io/en/latest/miniconda.html)) environment.